 Does your dog fear fireworks?
 What can you do for a cat or dog scared of fireworks?
 Cats aren’t immune so New Year’s celebrations, July 4th fireworks, and thunderstorms can turn pets into shivery bundles of fur when BOOMS, bright lights, or even wind and rain noise fill the sky.
+Pets can be scared of all kinds of loud noises, and I get asked for advice all the time.

 I share this information each year in time for July 4 fireworks, but many folks also celebrate the New Year with fireworks.
 With the holidays winding down, and a new decade looming, it’s still important to pay attention to pet safety.
 Check out these holiday safety tips that work other times of the year, as well.